Case Study: New Wave Woodworking completes complex restoration project with FastSCAN

 With Rudy's leap into new technology and skillful thinking, he has been able to build his business to a greater capacity, not to mention achieving prominent status within the woodworking industry.

-"Let me add that we are delighted with your product, your customer support and your company as a whole," states Guy Mathews.
+"We are delighted with FastSCAN, your customer support and your company as a whole," states Guy Mathews.